raffaeldutra/raffaeldutra.github.io/content/page/about/me.md

 Death and Black Metal are my favorite music gender, but like everything I really enjoy others genders, like Medieval, Orchestres and Japanese musics, especially when the subject is RPG.

 I'm a Linux Sysadmin and a DevOps Enthusiast.
 I work trying to act on DevOps culture and process/systems automation since 2015.

-So, here is not only about technology in general, but about everything that I likes.

-Here's a list that I like mostly.

-- Beard, if I could, it will be like Gimli at Lord Of The Rings.
-- I love my girlfriend [Danielle Pagani](http://daniellepagani.me), who will be a PhD.
-- Music!
-- Travel as much as possible
-- Tracks
-- Speed
-- Popcorn
-- Peanut
-- Ice Cream
-- Orange juice

-#### Top list
-- Best movei: Lord of the rings
-- Best TV Shows: House, The Office, X Files, Vikings
-- Best game ever: Chrono Cross (Playstation)
-- Bands: So complicated, I'll leave just some of them: Iron Maiden, Immortal, Cannibal Corpse, Carcass